NafisMahmudAyon/Joke-Generator/README.md

 # Joke Generator

-This is a joke genetator website.
+This is a joke generator website.

 # Here are the preview of site.